anfe67/EUROBIS-QC/DEV_NOTES.md

   "Demo" test: Select a random record from a random dataset, all subrecords and perform QC on it (Show all intermediate steps/dependent records)
 - For EVENT based datasets, redesign the concept of required fields (must be the COMBINATION of all dependent fields that satisfies the REQUIRED FIELDS criteria).

+- From discussing with Bart: In case of datasets with core record type = EVENT, attempt to make the aggregation of measurements from the occurrence records to the event record depending upon a parameter: OR, AND or PERCENTAGE.

+- Attempt to run on the biggest datasets.